hectorbennett/hectorbennett.com/posts/command-pattern-undo-redo-python-rust.md

 We run into two problems.

 The first problem is that the compiler throws a 'missing lifetime specifier' error.
-The compiler recommends in this scenario that we fix this by making lifetime annotations, however, we have another way to solve this (which we will get into in a bit).
+The compiler recommends in this scenario that we fix this by making lifetime annotations.
+However, we have another way to solve this (which we will get into shortly).

 The second issue is that when we come to use these command objects, we will struggle to satisfy the borrow checker.
 As we continue to append commands to the history, we will be storing new references to the same Graph object, which Rust will not like.